Cost of Education

 Taking a Leave-of-Absence (LOA) year will require special financial planning.
 Those students pursuing additional professional degrees (MPH, MBA, etc.) need to be aware of a possible gap between loan disbursement dates.

-If you plan to take a leave of absence, please contact the receptionist at Student Affairs at 919-962-8335 to set up an official leave of absence meeting.
+If you plan to take a leave of absence, please contact the receptionist in Student Affairs at 919-962-8335 to set up an official leave of absence meeting.

 Year 4 (Individualization Phase)

 Please see our Residency and Relocation Loans page for more information about preparing for this time.

 - National Resident Matching Program (NRMP) fees